 His Holiness Dudjom Yangsi Rinpoche is universally known as the emanation of Padmasambhava’s regent in this world.
 Padmasambhava was the main master who brought Buddhism to Tibet.
 H.H.
 Dudjom Yangsi Rinpoche is the reincarnation of Chhoje Tulku Rinpoche’s root teacher.
-This is his first time coming to the West.
+This was his first time coming to the West.

 The Dudjom Lineage